 Associate Chair for Research

-Associate Professor of Emergency Medicine, Community and Preventive Medicine, and Geriatrics
+Associate Professor of Emergency Medicine, Public Health Sciences, and Geriatrics/Aging

 Innovator DisclosuresDr.
 Shah reported having no financial interests or business/professional affiliations relevant to the work described in the profile other than the funders listed in the Funding Sources section.

 References/Related ArticlesShah MN, Lerner EB, Chiumento S, et al. An evaluation of paramedics' ability to screen older adults during emergency responses.
 Prehos Emerg Care.
 2004;8:298-303.
 [PubMed]

 Shah MN, Clarkson BS, Lerner EB, et al. An emergency medical services program to promote the health of older adults.
 J Am Geriatr Soc.
 2006;54:956-62.
 [PubMed]

 Shah MN, Rajasekaran K, Sheahan WD III, et al. The effect of the geriatrics education for emergency medical services training program in a rural community.
 J Am Geriatr Soc.
 2008;56:1134-9.
 [PubMed]

 Shah MN, Caprio TV, Swanson P, et al. A novel emergency medical services–based program to identify and assist older adults in a rural community.
 J Am Geriatr Soc.
 2010;58:2205-11.
 [PubMed]

 2 Gamm LD, Hutchison LL, Dabney BJ. et al, editors.
 Rural Healthy People 2010: A Companion Document to Healthy People 2010.
 Volume1.
 College Station, Texas: The Texas A&M University Health Science Center, School of Rural Public Health, Southwest Rural Health Research Center.